YaroslavEls/youtube-sync-addon/README.md

 - The colored circle on top right indicates the current state of the connection.
 Green color -> everything cool.
 Red color -> problems with connection.
 - Button next to it is used to refresh connecting (e.g. to solve problems with it).
-- On the first screen (the first image) you can either create a new room or join an existing one by entering it's id.
+- On the first screen (the left image) you can either create a new room or join an existing one by entering it's id.
-- After creating or joining the room, the interface will change (the second image).
+- After creating or joining the room, the interface will change (the right image).
 Here you can copy room id and share it to someone or leave the room.
 - When you are in the room, YouTube video on your page will automatically be synchronized with all other members of the room.